jensengroup/xyz2mol/README.md

-# xyz2mol has now been implented in RDKit
+# xyz2mol has now been implemented in RDKit

 ```
 raw_mol = Chem.MolFromXYZFile('acetate.xyz')